gt-cs3220/gt-cs3220.github.io/project4.md

 [1] A report to include screenshots of 3 different simulations for towers.mem (part-1, post synthesis/post implementation  functional/timing simulation)

-[2] A report to include screenshots of 3 different cases: constant value as output, correct reg10 value check in WB_stage, incorrect reg10 value check  in WB_stage step-12, step-17, step-19.
+[2] A report to include screenshots of blockdiagram <s>3</s> 2 different cases: constant value as output, correct reg10 value check in WB_stage, <s>incorrect reg10 value check </s> in WB_stage
+<s> step-12, step-17, step-19.  </s>

-Please add explanations(add annotations in your screenshots) to explain that your design works as expected.
+<s>Please add explanations(add annotations in your screenshots) to explain that your design works as expected.  </s>

-[3] a zip file that includes  (riscv.zip) that includes. riscv.bit, riscv.hwh. riscv.tcl
+[3] a zip file that includes  (riscv.zip) that includes. riscv.bit, riscv.hwh. riscv.tcl for the version that produces 0xff in reg10.

 [4] a vivado xpr file prj4.zip
 (please make  sure all the  source code is included in the xpr file)